christlc/pycon2015hk/README.md

-# Using Python for Data Mining
+# Using Python for Data Mining Project

 This is the place for the slides and resources of the talk given for Pycon HK on 7 Nov 2015.